Morriar/nit/lib/ios/README.docdown.md

 ## Sample portable applications

-See the calculator example at `examples/calculator` and the Tnitter client at `contrib/tnitter/` for portable applications working on GNU/Linux, OS X, iOS and Android.
+See the calculator example at `examples/calculator` and the Tnitter client at `contrib/tnitter/` for portable applications working on GNU/Linux, OS X, [[ios | text: iOS]] and Android.

 Example from `ios::hello_ios`: